-With the accession to the European Union (EU), Poland intensified its efforts to expand its municipal sewage infrastructure and sewage treatment process.
-The increase in the level of socioeconomic development of Poland as well as water and sewage investments, including the construction and modernization of sewage treatment plants, are the main factors affecting the increase in water abstraction and sewage production in the municipal sector, thus increasing the amount of generated municipal sewage.
+With its accession to the European Union (EU), Poland intensified its efforts to expand its municipal sewage infrastructure and sewage treatment process.
+The increase in the level of socio-economic development of Poland as well as water and sewage investments, including the construction and modernization of sewage treatment plants, are the main factors affecting the increase in water abstraction and sewage production in the municipal sector, thus increasing the amount of generated municipal sewage.
 The rising prices of water supply and sewage collection are, in turn, important factors limiting this trend.

-Whereas sewage sludge accounts for a small percentage in the structure of waste production, its impact on the environment and the risks involved in the process of its use are considerable.
-Despite many postulates of scientists and practitioners, Poland did not have an integrated strategy for sewage sludge management by the end of 2018, and the requirements in this area, including the ban on the storage and limitation for agricultural use, are constantly growing.
+While municipal sewage sludge (MSS) accounts for a small percentage of total waste production, its impact on the environment and the risks involved in the process of its use are considerable.
+Despite many postulates of scientists and practitioners, Poland did not have an integrated strategy for sewage sludge management by the end of 2018, and the requirements in this area, including the ban on the landfilling and limitation for agricultural use, are constantly growing.

 The aim of this study was to analyze changes in the approach to sewage sludge in the municipal economy in Poland based on strategic documents and available statistical data.
-The aim of the analysis was to search for directions for modifying how sewage sludge is handled given the approach promoted by the circular economy concept, which is possible to implement in Poland.
-An additional purpose of this study was to review legal acts in this field that affect the directions of actions in the aspect of sewage sludge management.
+The aim of the analysis was to search for directions for modifying how sewage sludge is handled given the approach promoted by the circular economy concept, which can be implemented in Poland.
+An additional purpose of this study was to review legal acts in this field that affect the directions of actions on sewage sludge management.

-1.1.
 Sewage Sludge as an Element of Resources Management in the Circular Economy Concept

-The dominant management model shaped by the civilization process is linear, based on the takemake-consume and dispose scheme.
-This approach could work with the relative availability of resources (relative abundance of resources, low acquisition costs, and significant environmental opportunities for receiving and disposing of waste).
-The increases in the population and both the standard and length of living, as well as widespread consumerism, contribute to the rapid growth of restrictions that prevent further functioning in the linear model of the economy.
+The dominant management model shaped by the civilization process is linear, based on the take-make-consume and dispose scheme.
+This approach could work with a relative availability of resources (relative abundance of resources, low acquisition costs, and significant environmental opportunities for receiving and disposing of waste).
+The increases in the population and both the standard and length of living, as well as widespread consumerism, contribute to the rapid growth of restrictions that prevent further functioning of the linear model of the economy.
 This is not a fashionable concept, but ruthless haste drives us toward the circular economy.

-Boulding introduced a precursor of the concept of the circular economy in his article "The Economics of the Coming Spaceship Earth" [1] (p.
-129-131; [2], (p.
+Boulding introduced a precursor to the concept of the circular economy in his article "The Economics of the Coming Spaceship Earth" [1] (p.
+129-131); [2] (p.
 336-337) indicated that in the last century, the economy has been unsustainably developing, and economic models do not consider the depletion of resources and pollution deposited in the environment.
-As there are no unlimited reservoirs of resources or the possibility of disposing of waste, the Earth becomes a lonely spacecraft with specific resources and a specific capacity of pollutant emissions, thus the economic system should be closed and production efficiency and consumption should be minimized.
+As there are no unlimited reservoirs of resources or the possibility of disposing of waste, the Earth is a lonely spacecraft with limited specific resources and a specific capacity of pollutant emissions; thus, the economic system should be changed and production efficiency and consumption should be minimized.
 Therefore, the measure of economic success is the availability and quality of capital, as well as the well-being of the population.

 Many economists have dealt with the theories that became the foundation of building the circular economy.
-For instance, Ayres and Kneese expanded the theoretical analysis in economics and introduced material balance analysis, including energy flow analysis ([3,4,], p.
-649; [5], p.
+For instance, Ayres and Kneese expanded the theoretical analysis in economics and introduced material balance analysis, including energy flow analysis [3,4] (p.
+649); [5] (p.
 59).